Marcos-6783/f1tenth-gap-follow-autodrive/README.md

 Spatial Anomaly (LiDAR): Identifies unmapped obstacles or sudden changes in the environment.

-State Anomaly (Telemetry): The /telemetry topic is monitored.
-If the acceleration command (throttle) is greater than zero but the speed reported by the encoders is zero, the system detects a stall or loss of traction and activates an emergency stop protocol.
+State Anomaly (Perception-based): The system monitors the correlation between control commands and environment changes.
+If a throttle command is active but the LiDAR scan remains static for a prolonged period, the system infers a collision or stall and triggers an emergency stop protocol.

 ### Project Execution
 Results:https://drive.google.com/file/d/1-0ueHXua01EAlZdTATlNUiUPNk7Jf6PK/view?usp=sharing